Dynamical error reshaping for dual-rail erasure qubits: Crosstalk cancellation condition

 The above integration, more often than not, cannot be calculated analytically, but it is straightforward to compute numerically.
 Therefore, we re-parameterize both curves to arc-length parameterization and continue with Eq.~\eqref{eq:ZZ_integral_0_1}.
 Notice that re-parameterizing the curve does not affect its shape nor that of its frame vectors.
 The question now becomes how we can make the quantity $\mathcal{Q}(1)$ vanish.
 Equation~\eqref{eq:ZZ_integral_0_1} can be written as

 where $T^k(t)$ denotes the tangent component along the $k$-axis, $k\in\{x,y,z\}$.
 So, we can make $\mathcal{Q}(1)$ vanish iff we make all the matrix elements equal to zero,

 This last equation states that by designing two 3D space curves with orthogonal tangent components in the interval $t\in[0,1]$, the quasi-static crosstalk noise is canceled to first order. \\ The crosstalk cancellation condition can be satisfied even for square pulses of constant Rabi strength $\Omega_i$, zero phase field and detuning.
 These fields result from circular planar arcs of constant curvature, $\kappa_i = \Omega_i$, and tangent vectors $\vec{T}_i(t) = \cos(\kappa_it)\hat{x} + \sin(\kappa_i t)\hat{y}$, with $t\in[0,1]$.
 The orthogonality condition in Eq.~\eqref{eq:orthogonality_condition} is satisfied simply by choosing $\kappa_1 =\pi$ and $\kappa_2 = 3\pi$.
 With this choice of curvatures and gate time $T_g = 1$, we implement an $X_1\otimes X_2$ rotation robust to $ZZ$ crosstalk up to first order.
 The first-order cancellation is shown in Fig.~\ref{fig:figure_1}(a) where the infidelity of the DCG scales with $\xi^4$, while the non-robust gate scales with $\xi^2$.
-In the case of identity $I_1\otimes I_2$, we can also achieve robustness against dephasing $Z_2$ noise simply by setting $\kappa_1 = 2\pi$ and $\kappa_2 = 4\pi$.\\
+In the case of identity $I_1\otimes I_2$, we can also achieve robustness against dephasing $Z_2$ noise simply by setting $\kappa_1 = 2\pi$ and $\kappa_2 = 4\pi$.\\ \Filippos{ In Fig.~\ref{fig:Contour_plot} we plot the average infidelity of an $X_1\otimes Z_2$ gate in the presence of dephasing noise in the second qubit and $ZZ$ crosstalk for a robust implementation that satisfies Eq.~\eqref{eq:dephasing_condition} and Eq.~\eqref{eq:crosstalk_condition}, and a non-robust one that does not satisfy either of them.
+The Hamiltonian used is similar to Eq.~\eqref{eq:Hamiltonian_step_2} with the only difference being that here the noise terms are taken as $\tilde{h}_n(t)= \frac{\gamma}{2}Z_2 - \frac{\xi}{2}Z_1\otimes Z_2$.
+The waveforms for both implementations are shown in Fig.~\ref{fig:Crosstalk_and_dephasing} of the main text.
+Comparing the two plots shown in Fig.~\ref{fig:Contour_plot}, we observe that robust pulses suppress both noise sources to first order thus making the infidelity to not only scale with the fourth power of the noise strengths, $\mathcal{I}\propto \mathcal{O}(\gamma^4) + \mathcal{O}(\xi^4)$, but also achieve much lower values compared to the non-robust configuration.
+For instance, non-robust pulses achieve infidelity $\mathcal{I}\leq 10^{-6}$ only for very small noise strengths ($\gamma/\chi\leq 10^{-2.5}$ and $\xi/\chi \leq10^{-2}$), while the robust pulses are below this threshold for almost all the simulated values ($\gamma/\chi \leq 0.5$ and $\xi/\chi \leq 0.5$) (see the dashed line in Fig.~\ref{fig:Contour_plot}).\\ There have been many efforts to suppress the $ZZ$ crosstalk noise that focus only on the case of single-qubit gates \cite{ORBIT2014, Watanabe2024,Yi2024}.
+These techniques cancel the unwanted crosstalk to first order only in the case where only one of the qubits undergoes a quantum operation while the other qubit is not driven.
+In fact, this case corresponds to satisfying only the closed curve condition given in Eq.~\eqref{eq:closed_curve_condition}.
+If the two qubits are driven simultaneously leading to arbitrary single qubit rotations $e^{i\frac{\theta_1}{2}\mathbf{\hat{n}}_1\cdot\vec{\sigma}}\otimes e^{i\frac{\theta_2}{2}\mathbf{\hat{n}}_2\cdot\vec{\sigma}}$, as we do in step (ii) of our protocol, the crosstalk conditions described in Refs.~\cite{ORBIT2014, Watanabe2024, Yi2024} will not have any effect to the $ZZ$ crosstalk noise, and the gate infidelity of these gates will be similar to the non-robust (orange) curve shown in Fig.~\ref{fig:figure_1}.
+If there is also dephasing noise on either of the two qubits, then the contour plot will be similar to Fig.~\ref{fig:Contour_plot}(b).
+That said, Eq.~\eqref{eq:crosstalk_condition} is the general $ZZ$ crosstalk cancellation condition for quasi-static noise. }\\